Revilo91/comfoclime_api/ComfoClimeAPI.md

 For example querying /device/.../property/1/1/4 on a ComfoAir device returns the serial number of the device.
 You always receive data as byte array in decimal representation.
 Changing a value in the app will result in a PUT request to the property.

-The ./telemetry endpoint reads sensor values from the ComfoNet bus similiar to the PDO protocol.
+The ./telemetry endpoint reads sensor values from the ComfoNet bus similiar to the PDO protocol (as described in https://github.com/michaelarnauts/aiocomfoconnect/blob/master/docs/PROTOCOL-PDO.md)., where "N" is the number of the sensor.

 # ComfoClime Nodes